-Faith is the substance of things hoped for (Hebrews 12:1).
+Faith is the substance of things hoped for.
 We wouldn’t be hoping for something if we already had it in our hands.
-Faith is the evidence of things not seen.
-We wouldn’t need evidence that something is real if we could see it with our eyes.
+Faith is the evidence of things not seen.1 We wouldn’t need evidence that something is real if we could see it with our eyes.

 You know that God will ultimately make things right in the next life, but that knowledge doesn’t lessen the struggles of possibly facing very painful experiences or death.
 At this moment in time it’s not the next life that you are having to deal with, it’s the present.

 None of us know what lies ahead.
 We often can’t know if that setback we’re facing or the things we’re suffering will be gone in a minute or a month, or if they will last a lifetime.
-Our faith can’t be built on expected results that make sense to us.
-What faith knows is that Jesus will not leave us comfortless; He’ll be there walking with us through the fire, as He was with Shadrach, Meshach, and Abednego.
-We’ll make it through whether by His supernatural care or by arriving in heaven at the end of our life, but either way, we can’t lose.
+What faith knows is that Jesus will not leave us comfortless; He’ll be there walking with us.

-Jesus loves it when we look at the waves and the winds of adversity and do like Peter did with Him.
-Peter said to Jesus, “Bid me come out to you on the water.”
-He was ready to jump right into the challenges because he’d seen God’s power in Jesus and was ready to put himself into those hands that he trusted would never fail him.
+Jesus is proud of us when we look at the waves and the winds of adversity and do like Peter did with Him.
+Peter said to Jesus, “Bid me come out to you on the water.”3 He was ready to jump right into the challenges because he’d seen God’s power in Jesus and was ready to put himself into those hands that he trusted would never fail him.